Eat well Program in Obesity : A study on obesity and eating well program outcome amongst professional college students in Kanpur District.

 The measurement of height, a fundamental anthropometric parameter, follows standardized procedures outlined by the World Health Organization (WHO) to ensure consistency and accuracy.
 The following steps are employed:

-1.Equipment: Utilize a calibrated stadiometer, a vertical measurement device with a flat base and a sliding headpiece.
+1. Equipment: Utilize a calibrated stadiometer, a vertical measurement device with a flat base and a sliding headpiece.
 Ensure the stadiometer is positioned on a level and flat surface.

-2.Preparation: Request the participant to remove shoes and any headgear that might interfere with the accuracy of the measurement.
-Instruct the participant to stand erect with heels together, feet flat on the ground, and the back straight against the stadiometer.
+2. Preparation: Request the participant to remove shoes and any headgear that might interfere with the measurement.
+The participant should stand erect with heels together, feet flat on the ground, and the back straight against the stadiometer.

-3.Measurement Process: The participant’s back should be in contact with the stadiometer, with the heels, buttocks, and the back of the head making firm contact.
+3. Measurement Process: The participant, with the heels, buttocks, and the back of the head, makes firm contact.
 Lower the headpiece gently until it touches the crown of the head without compressing the hair.
-Ensure that the eyes are in the Frankfurt horizontal plane, maintaining a natural posture without leaning.
+Ensure the eyes are in the Frankfurt horizontal plane, maintaining a natural posture without leaning.

-4.Reading the Measurement: Record the height measurement to the nearest completed millimeter.
+4. Reading the Measurement: Record the height measurement to the nearest completed millimeter.

 Waist Circumference >=80 for Female and >=90 cm for Male